Stalybridge Celtic F.C.: History

 The 2007–08 season was one of the best in recent times; after finishing 18th the previous year, a third-place finish in the league meant a promotion opportunity to the Conference National was presented via the play-offs.
 After reaching the final, Stalybridge were denied after a 1–0 defeat to Barrow.

 The club continued in the Conference North for the three seasons; placing 6th in the 2008–09 season in which manager Steve Burr left for Kidderminster, 10th in the 2009–10 season and 10th again in the 2010–11 season.

 In the 2011–12 season, they were a huge contender for a promotion place as late as February before a poor set of results saw their hopes slip away towards the end of the season, finishing sixth, just below the last playoff place.

 In the 2012–13 season, after languishing near the relegation zone for most of the year, they finished 11th following a 9-game unbeaten run.
 Stalybridge also reached the final of the Cheshire Senior Cup, losing 2–1 to Chester F.C.

 The 2013–14 season wasn't a good one either, as Stalybridge finished 19th, narrowly avoiding relegation by 2 points.
 Jim Harvey was sacked in October 2013, being replaced by former player Keith Briggs.
 They secured Conference North football for another season with a 1–1 draw against Bradford Park Avenue in the penultimate game of the season.

 The 2014–15 season was arguably the worst for a long time.
 Stalybridge struggled to keep their heads above water, which led to the resignation of Keith Briggs in March 2015.
 He was replaced by 3-time Conference North winning manager, Liam Watson.
 This brought a turn around in results, with Watson only losing 1 of his 7 games in charge, winning 4.
 Survival came down to the final game against Gainsborough, with Stalybridge needing to better Colwyn Bay's and Brackley's results.
 A pulsating match finished 4–4, and they survived on goal difference.
+The club were relegated from the NPL Premier Division in the 2022–23 season.